 I continue to research best practices in education (for pleasure…forgive me) and find new methods to challenge my professional development (which, I suppose, has led to increased reflection, writing, technology use, and this blog thing).
 A major component of my master’s thesis and PDP was assessment, an ongoing topic of discussion in education of which I am deeply invested.
-In 2009, our district had the privilege of a visit from Tom Guskey, who validated my philosophy of grading, verbalized the potential for our students’ growth, and emphasized learning–a slowly-evolving concept in our “learning” community.
+In 2009, our district had the privilege of a visit from Tom Guskey, who validated my philosophy of grading, verbalized the potential for our students’ growth, and emphasized learning–a slowly-evolving concept in our learning community.
 I have since served on the district grading committee, where I have engaged in rich dialogue with administrators and teachers, professionals who put the needs of students above all else.

-For the past several years I have significantly increased my knowledge and use of technology.
+Throughout the past decade I have significantly increased my knowledge and use of technology.
 In 2010, I created a class web page for greater communication and transparency.
-I began using Google Apps For Education, even converting my senior writing course to a paperless classroom–an easy change for a class in the Communication Arts Department computer lab.
+I began using Google Apps For Education, even converting my senior writing course to a paperless classroom and with the increased availability of chrome books, have not looked back.
 This is one way I have pursued my professional goal of providing more meaningful, effective feedback to guide learning.
 I continue to see impressive results, particularly with bringing out greater voice in student writing.

-I continue to lead professional development in our district as a high school representative on the Teaching and Learning Committee (TLC).
+In return, I have welcomed leadership roles on numerous high school, 6-12, and K-12 committees (even the committees that create committees).
+I have represented the district’s ELA team, assessment/grading action team, best practices action team, 21st Century Learning/Technology team, personalized learning team, and have had several opportunities to lead staff development sessions, including facilitating professional learning in the district as a high school representative on the Teaching and Learning Committee (TLC).
 I am on a mission to promote a growth mindset in our community while making learning more transparent for students and their parents.
 If I can help other teachers in the process, I am proud to contribute to their professional growth.
 It is time to celebrate our impact as educators.

 I am always willing to share my experiences and network with other educators.
-I cannot resist edcamps, USMSummerSpark, and The Institute for Personalized Learning (CESA1) Fall Convening, where I have also presented sessions.
-I invite conversations, particularly in areas of assessment, visible learning, standards-based grading, innovation and engagement, teaching writers, and personalizing the learning experience.
+I am most drawn to Twitter conversations within the #sblchat, #colchat, #XPlap, #tg2chat, #plearnchat, #plrnchat, #leadupchat, and #tlap communities.
+I cannot resist edcamps, USM Summer Spark, and The Institute for Personalized Learning (CESA1) Fall Convening, where I have also presented sessions.
+I welcome conversations, particularly in areas of assessment, visible learning, standards-based grading, innovation and engagement, gamification, teaching writers, and personalizing the learning experience.
 My professional bio is available under the Consultation, Links, and PD Sessions page.